Caulerpa lentillifera

 Caulerpa lentillifera or sea grape is a species of ulvophyte green algae from coastal regions in the Asia-Pacific.
 This seaweed is one of the favored species of edible Caulerpa due to its soft and succulent texture.
 It is traditionally eaten in the cuisines of Southeast Asia, Oceania, and East Asia.
 It was first commercially cultivated in the Philippines in the 1950s, followed by Japan in 1968.
 Both countries remain the top consumers of C. lentillifera.
-Its cultivation has since spread to other countries, including Vietnam, Taiwan, and China.
+Its cultivation has since spread to other countries, including Vietnam and China.
 C. lentillifera, along with C. racemosa, are also known as sea grapes or green caviar in English.

 It is a siphonous macroalgae, meaning it is a giant single cell with multiple nuclei, and can grow to 30 cm in length.
 Instead of leaves, the algae has bubbles that burst in the mouth, releasing an umami taste.

+Biology

+C. lentillifera has a genome of 34Mb, which was sequenced at the University of Amsterdam and published on 21 January 2025 although it has yet to be assembled into chromosomes.
+Unusually it has just one Receptor-like kinase (RLK), normally the largest class of signal transduction components in plants.

 Commercial cultivation

 Traditionally, C. lentillifera were harvested directly from the wild.
 The first commercial cultivation of C. lentillifera was in the 1950s in Cebu, Philippines, after accidental introduction of C. lentillifera to fish ponds.
 Currently, there are around 400 hectares of ponds on Cebu, producing around 12 to 15 tons of fresh C. lentillifera per year.
 They are usually harvested after two months from first planting, and every two weeks afterwards depending on growth rates.

 Commercial cultivation was followed by Japan in 1986, where it was cultivated in tanks in the warmer waters of Okinawa.
 Commercial cultivation has since spread to other countries, including Vietnam, Taiwan, and China (in Fujian and Hainan).
 Most are for domestic consumption, but they are also exported to Japan.